 SPECIAL TICKET CIRCUMSTANCES

 For Temple members, in good standing, who may be traveling during the High Holydays and wish to attend another Conservative congregation, there are courtesy seating request forms available.
 Please call the Temple office for help in making these arrangements.
-Out-of-town guests who are members of a United Synagogue affiliate, must have their synagogue administrator send a letter to Temple Israel stating they are members in good standing and we will provide complimentary tickets (Sanctuary surcharge of $60 will apply).
+Out-of-town guests who are members of a United Synagogue affiliate, must have their synagogue administrator send a letter (on letterhead) to Temple Israel stating they are members in good standing and we will provide complimentary tickets (Sanctuary surcharge of $60 will apply).
 Complimentary tickets for active duty military personnel are available upon presentation of a valid military identification card.
 Additionally, if you know that your seats will not be used, don’t let them go to waste; please inform the Temple office.
 Your mitzvah will enable a college student or someone else with need to attend services at this most sacred time of year.

 The High Holydays are also a prime season for "shul shoppers."
-Please recommend Temple Israel to your friends/family who might be in this group.
+Please suggest Temple Israel to your friends/family who might be in this group.
 For those who attend High Holyday services and subsequently join Temple Israel by the end of the (secular) year, the price of their ticket(s) will be applied toward their first year’s membership dues.
 Where there is financial hardship, dues can be adjusted – no one is denied membership due to fiscal restraints.
 Those who need financial consideration will have their privacy and dignity respected.